 Again used with Illyria who uses the general form of Fred (granted shes blue) despite the fact that it makes some people (especially Wesley) uncomfortable.
 Leads to a Major Tear Jerker in the final episode

 Played with the Crossroads Demon, who almost always takes form of a sexually appealing woman.
 Considering that the demon seals her Faustian deals with a kiss, this probably plays into her advantage.
 Same goes for Lilith.
 Subverted in later episodes.
-The demons will appear in whatever body they've decided to possess, and they don't always pick a body that is sexually appealing.
-Crowley in particular didn't, and still expected his client to seal the deal with a kiss, much to the (male) client's disgust.
+The demons will appear in whatever body they've decided to possess, and they don't always pick a body just to seduce a human.
+Instead of a sexy lady or a young stud, Crowley (King of the Crossroads) possessed something along the lines of a well-heeled, middle-aged Englishman, which leaves one to wonder either a.) what advantages that meatsuit has other than appearance, or b.) if he knows something about humans that we don't (eg, we will do anything for Mark Sheppard).

 In addition, angels have to possess human "vessels" in order to interact with humans, because seeing an angel's true form will burn out a person's eyes and its true voice causes shattered glass and bleeding ears.
 Castiel eventually reveals his true form is "about the size of your Chrysler Building."
 Which raises the question of why Lucifer and Michael even needed human vessels to begin with, since neither of them seem to care whether or not they harmed humans.
 Fighting each other in their true forms would have saved a lot of time and effort, as opposed to spending a season trying to coerce Sam and Dean into becoming their vessels.
 The only answer given so far is "Them's the rules."
 They're required to have a host, but we don't know why precisely.